What information do we hold about you?

 Should we be required to share your information with a medical professional, you will be involved in this process and involved in any communication.
 To add another level of protection for our clients, we are also members of the ICO (Information Commissioner’s Office) who ensure we hold a high standard of data storage and take complaints if you think we are not handling your data correctly.

-From time to time, we may send correspondence via email or post with news around clinic services and clinic running that we think may affect you with future care.
+From time to time, we may send correspondence via email or post with news around our services and company running that we think may affect you with future care.
 We may also send occasional special offers that you qualify for.
-You can decide if you would like to opt in for this type of correspondence on our website or in clinic on your consultation form.
+You can decide if you would like to opt in for this type of correspondence on our website or in person on your consultation form.
 You have the right to change your marketing preferences at any time and you can also unsubscribe yourself from emails sent to you.

 Access to your information